RELATES TO: KRS 238.505(5), (27), (28), 238.545(1), (2)

 STATUTORY AUTHORITY: KRS 238.515(2), (4), (9), 238.545(1), (2)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 238.515(2) and (9) require the Office of Charitable Gaming to establish reasonable standards for the conduct of charitable gaming.
-KRS 238.545(2) requires the office to establish standards for pulltab construction, distribution and rules of play.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 238.515(2) and (9) require the Department of Charitable Gaming to establish reasonable standards for the conduct of charitable gaming.
+KRS 238.545(2) requires the department to establish standards for pulltab construction, distribution, and rules of play.
 This administrative regulation establishes standards for the construction and distribution of pulltabs.

 Section 1.
-Conformity of Pulltabs.
-(1) A licensed distributor of charitable gaming supplies and equipment shall distribute in Kentucky only those pulltabs conforming to the requirements of this administrative regulation.
+Conformity of Paper Pulltabs.
+(1) A licensed distributor of charitable gaming supplies and equipment shall distribute in Kentucky only those paper pulltabs conforming to the requirements of this administrative regulation.

 (3) Each pulltab in a deal shall bear the same serial number.
 If a seal card is used with a pulltab deal, the seal card shall bear the same serial number as each pulltab.
 Only one (1) serial number shall be used in a deal.
 A serial number used in a deal of pulltabs shall not be repeated by the same manufacturer on that same manufacturer’s form number within a three (3) year period.